nathanchere/nFMOD/readme.md

 #### vNext
 * Sound resources now managed by specific FmodInstance
 * FmodSystem.CreateSound() overload to accept UnmanagedResourceStream for easier loading of sounds from project resources
+* Minimum .Net Framework version changed from 2.0 => 4.0 for UnmanagedMemoryStream support

 * Go through the TODO list
 * Add internal ctors for main classes to take existing instance handle